section-engineering-education/engineering-education/content/articles/building-and-deploying-a-language-detection-system-using-flask/index.md

 - [Deploying the model using Flask](#deploying-the-model-using-flask)

 ### Prerequisites
-To follow through the article, you should have the following:
+To follow along with this article, you should have the following:
 - Basic knowledge of Machine Learning
-- Python and Jupyter Notebook installed on your machine
+- Python and [Jupyter Notebook](https://jupyter.org/)]( installed on your machine
-- Know the basics of Flask
+- Know the basics of [Flask](https://flask.palletsprojects.com/en/2.0.x/tutorial/)

 ### Building the language detection model
-Before we start building the language detection model, you need to set up your development environment.
+It would be best if you started by setting up a development environment.

 #### Setting up the development environment
 The first step will be to create a project folder and create a virtual environment to handle our project dependencies.